 Usually, when we're nervous it's because we don't know what to expect.
 The uncertainty of knowing exactly what will happen causes some of us to tense up and start fretting.
-To help our learners we've posted this article which is a first hand account of exactly what happens on the day of your theory test.
+To help you out, here is a first hand account of exactly what happens on the day of your Theory Test.

-Once you have finished placing things in your locker you will then give back the piece of paper with instructions and rules.
+Before your test, you will be handed a rules document, which needs to be read and handed back to the examiner.
 Depending on how busy the theory test centre is, you will be asked to go through to the examination room with the administrator.
 This person will check your photocard provisional licence, assign you a computer on the system and point to where you need to sit in the room for your computer.
 They will usually have screens in front of them showing different angles of the test room to make sure nobody is breaking the rules.

 Once you are seated at your assigned computer the screen will switch on and you will be logged in.
 The first screen you will see will contain general information on the theory test such as the number of questions, the amount of time that you have to complete etc. Before you start the multiple choice theory test you will have the option of doing 5 practise questions to get used to the format.
 You can choose to skip this and go straight to the test.